-The Comprehensive Everglades Restoration Plan is a framework and guide to restore, protect, and preserve the water resources of central and south Florida.
-It provides a framework for restoration of the Everglades while providing for other water-related needs of the region, including water supply and flood protection.
+The Comprehensive Everglades Restoration Plan (CERP) is a frame work and guide to restore, protect, and preserve the water resources of central and south Florida.
+It provides a frame work for restoration of the Everglades while providing for other waterrelated needs of the region, including water supply and flood protection.
 The plan is a component of the world's largest ecosystem restoration effort encompassing 16 counties and an 18,000-square-mile area.
-The Comprehensive

-Everglades Restoration Plan includes more than 60 elements designed to capture, store, and redistribute fresh water previously lost to tides, and to regulate the quality, quantity, timing, and distribution of flows.
+The Comprehensive Everglades Restoration Plan includes more than 60 elements designed to capture, store, and redistribute fresh water previously lost to tides, and to regulate the quality, quantity, timing, and distribution of flows.
 Implementation of this restoration plan could take more than 30 years to complete and cost at least \$11 billion.
 There are a number of CERP projects that are intended to provide improvements to flows in and around Everglades National Park, with the projects listed below having the most direct relationship to the general management plan.

 Central Everglades Planning Project.
-The Central Everglades Planning Project was initiated in 2011 for the purpose of expediting the delivery of increased clean water to the central Everglades and Everglades National Park, including Florida Bay.
+The Central Everglades Planning Project (CEPP) was initiated in 2011 for the purpose of expediting the delivery of increased clean water to the central Everglades and Everglades National Park, including Florida Bay.
 The Central Everglades Planning Project would outline a suite of projects that would reduce excessive water discharges to the Atlantic and Gulf of Mexico estuaries, restore Everglades habitats, and deliver additional freshwater to the central Everglades and Everglades National Park.

 The Central Everglades Planning Project is attempting to integrate several components of the Comprehensive Everglades Restoration Plan that were identified to benefit Everglades National Park on a faster time line than initially described with the plan.
-The draft Project Implementation Report / Environmental Impact Statement was available for public and agency comment in 2013.
-The U.S. Army Corps of Engineers expects to issue a Final EIS and Record of Decision in late 2014.
+It is expected that a final report would be completed in 2014.

 Everglades Restoration Transition Plan.

 The Everglades Restoration Transition Plan (ERTP), led by the U.S. Army Corps of Engineers and U.S. Fish and Wildlife Service, was a project to evaluate and modify the interim operational plan.
 The interim operational plan dictates water management in and around Everglades National Park by prescribing structural operations for inflow structures, border canals, and adjacent detention ponds.
-ERTP focuses on improving conditions for three federally listed threatened and endangered species-the wood stork, the Cape Sable seaside sparrow, and the Everglade snail kite in Everglades National Park-and the water conservation areas to the north.
-The ERTP Record of Decision was issued in 2011.
+ERTP focuses on improving conditions for three federally listed threatened and endangered species-the wood stork, the Cape Sable seaside sparrow, and the Everglade snail kite in Everglades National Park-and the Water conservation areas to the north.
+The ERTP Record of Decision (ROD) was issued in 2011.

 Water Conservation Area 3 Decompartmentalization.
-Water Conservation Area 3 is immediately north of Everglades National Park.
+Water Conservation Area 3 (WCA 3) is immediately north of Everglades National Park.
 The compartmentalization and constriction of historically broad wetlands, altered hydroperiods, reduction of wildlife, and degradation of water quality are among the environmentally detrimental effects resulting from construction of the Central and Southern Florida Project.
 Water Conservation Area 3 is part of this project.
 The project would reduce barriers to sheet flow such as canals and levees to the extent practicable.
 The goal is to restore historical sheet flow distributions, depth patterns, hydroperiods, and hydrologic connectivity in the various landscapes within Water Conservation Area 3 and in the Northeast Shark River Slough within Everglades National Park.
 This project is scheduled for completion in 2019.